gvwilson/thirdbit/src/fiction/bear/index.md

 "Look there!"
 Mope said excitedly.
 "By the brewer's!"

-Noxy tried to follow his pointing finger.
+Noxy followed his pointing finger.
 "Where?
 What do you see?"

 "Those soldiers—they've got someone with them!